ME-MarvinE/XCalendar/README.md

 ### Features include:
 * Ability to use the Calendar from code without referencing a UI framework.
 * Ability to use and reference your own models by implementing interfaces like `ICalendar`, `ICalendarDay`, or `IEvent`.
-* Ability to set the number of rows shown or have it be automatic.
+* Ability to set the number of rows/weeks shown or have it be automatic.
 * Ability to change the start of the week to any day of the week.
 * Ability to select single, multiple or a range of dates.
 * Ability to restrict navigation to a range of dates and define how the calendar loops.